Edwards-R/redlist_docs/red_list_summary/process_specification/data_reliability.md

 - The provided date (or date range) is reasonable, given our current understanding of when the taxon can be detected (e.g. flight period)

 The hardest part to correcting an incorrect record is to first of all *notice* that a record is incorrect.
-Until this project, the predominant way in which data were peer-reviewed was through the BWARS maps.
+Until this project, the predominant way in which data were peer reviewed was through the BWARS maps.
 Accordingly, this method could only detect spatial outliers.
 Occasionally a recipient of the BWARS dataset would identify other outliers - notably when attempting to make a regional atlas - but the vast majority of 'incorrect record' notifications arose through the BWARS maps.

 There are two main problems with the use of maps as the main source of quality control: